Skip to content

 And you’ll usually find some quaint little Christmas Markets where you can find some handmade gifts.

-My two favourite Christmas markets would have to be in Strasbourg on the Grand Est and Reims not far away in the Marne department.
+My two favorite Christmas markets would have to be in Strasbourg on the Grand Est and Reims, not far away in the Marne department.

 As you would expect during the festive period, prices are higher, the slopes are busier, and you’ll need to allow more time for everything.